haranlakha/car-sales/README.md

 (These names can be changed but you will need to amend the code accordingly).

+For this program you can [create a MySQL satabse on AWS](https://aws.amazon.com/getting-started/hands-on/create-mysql-db/).

 # Running the program
 Once you have correctly installed the program simply build and run it.
 Enjoy!